robertmartin8/ReasonableDeviations/_posts/2020-04-24-oil-storage.md

 - Freight, which we mentioned but didn't quantify, may be quite expensive.
 Rail freight costs about \\$5 a barrel, which would constitute the lion's share of the \\$5.23 June cost of carry.
 - It takes a couple of weeks to get a VLCC from the Suez to the Texan coast.
 There may be complications with space at the ports (which may not have enough space to park a huge number of VLCCs).
 - There may be secular headwinds, such as the new 2020 International Maritime Organisation regulations regarding fuel sulphur content, which may lower the low-demand spot rate.
+- We have deliberately tried to minimise the number of explicit assumptions regarding the direction of the oil market, because it is not an area that I have any edge in.

-However, I think that the Excel model provides a reasonable starting point for people to input their own estimates, perhaps factoring in the nuances.
+However, I think that the Excel model nevertheless provides a reasonable starting point for people to input their own estimates, perhaps factoring in the nuances.
 Besides, the sensitivity analysis is a nice tool to show you how varying your inputs affects the model output, and in this particular case, shows a reasonable margin of safety.
 I want to emphasise that this post is not a stock pitch; at best, it is a *component* of a stock pitch.
 Ultimately, I suggest you put in the time to come up with your own estimates of the different inputs, and in so doing, tell your own story about the company.